xplosionmind/old.tommi.space/_notes/public/Xplosion Music.md

 I decided, with a lot of struggle, to narrow down the selection to <u>only one song for every artist</u>, with very few special exceptions.
 I did it because I really wanted to identify the music which changed my life in some way or mark a milestone in my growth and evolution.

-Nevertheless, since I could never give up some songs which I love but there is no reason strong enough for them to be in my life’s soundtrack, I maintain <cite>Xplosion Music Extended</cite>, which has a broader selection of music that is there for no special reason.
+Nevertheless, since I could never give up some songs which I love but there is no reason strong enough for them to be in my life’s soundtrack, I maintain *[Xplosion Music Extended]*, which has a broader selection of music that is there for no special reason.

 Since I could never choose a song over another, the following list follows the alphabetical order of the artist’s name.